-Incompatible cargoes are substances that when being interacted come into a dangerous reaction or form new dangerous substances.
+Hold space is the space enclosed by the ship's structure in which an independent cargo tank is situated.
+In compatible cargoes are substances that when being interacted come into a dangerous reaction or form new dangerous substances.

-Lining is an acid-resistant material that is applied to the tank or piping system in a solid state with a defined elasticity property.
+L i n i n g is an acid-resistant material that is applied to the tank or piping system in a solid state with a defined elasticity property.